How do store planners use distance decay?

 We can think of time-space compression as a factor that reduces the impact of distance decay.
 For example, wealth, technology, and transportation systems can reduce the impact of distance decay.

 - Are there any subway systems or bus routes that make it easier for people to access this site?

 - Can people afford to own a car and travel this amount of distance to patron the store?

 For example, subways, trains, and faster cars all lessen the impact of distance decay.
 But more than a century ago, when people’s main transportation was horse and buggy, time-space compression wasn’t as big of a factor as it is today.

-Geographers build isochrone maps to find how far firefighters, ambulance or paramedics can service a city or town.
-In addition, they pick optimal business space with location-allocation to maximize coverage of their services.
+Geographers build drive-time maps to find how far firefighters, ambulances, or paramedics can service a city or town.
+In addition, they pick optimal business space with the location-allocation tool to maximize coverage of their services.